 Winnipeg Tribune Archive

 Articles about YPM from the Winnipeg Tribune.
 A special thank you to Tynne Petrowski (82nd–86th) for providing us with these amazing pieces of YPM’s history.

 Recent Years: 1983–Present

 The organization successfully incorporated in 1984 and gained full charitable status.
 In 2003, the organization voted to shorten its name to Youth Parliament of Manitoba (YPM).
 In 2007, YPM hosted its first annual Spring Session in Manitoba.
 In 2008, YPM hosted its first annual Speaker’s Night fundraising dinner.
+In 2019, it elected its first all-female Executive.
 In 2021, it will celebrate its 100th annual Winter Session.